-This leaflet is for patients referred to the Glaucoma Digital Evaluation Clinic.
+This leaflet is for patients who have been referred to the Glaucoma Digital Evaluation Clinic.
 It outlines how the service works and what to expect during your initial visit and afterwards.
 It is for guidance purposes only and does not replace professional clinical advice from a qualified practitioner.